donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 ![Payback example 03](./Resources/payback_example_03.jpeg "Payback example 03")

-At P2's point of view, bar2 is having acceleration at its center of mass point(this is approximated to the middle point in this implementation) with acceleration equal to
+From P2's point of view, bar2 is having acceleration at its center of mass point (this is approximated to the middle point in this implementation) with acceleration equal to:
 ```math
 -(acc_{0fixed} \times \overrightarrow{bar1} + \omega \times (\omega \times \overrightarrow{bar1}))

 ```

-Force is equal to mass times acceleration, so the inertia torque on P1, $T1_i$ is equal to
+Force is equal to mass times acceleration, so the inertia torque on P1, $T1_i$ is equal to:

 ```math
 T1_i = \frac{\overrightarrow{bar2}}{2} \times -m_2(acc_{0fixed} \times \overrightarrow{bar1} + \omega \times (\omega \times \overrightarrow{bar1}))

 ```

-#### 3. Calculate acceleration on P1
+#### 3. Calculate Acceleration on P1

 Calculate the acceleration $acc_{1}$ on P1 that is from the net torque on P1 so far.
 Calculate the net torque on P1 so far.
-You need to project the torque from the raw forces to the rotational axis, because P1's rotation is only limited to the rotational axis $E_w$
+You need to project the torque from the raw forces to the rotational axis, because P1's rotation is only limited to the rotational axis $E_w$.

 ```math
 \displaylines{